#1 Read on Your Own Time in Preparation for New SAT Reading

 #10 Find Your Ideal Reading Speed…and Then Slowly Increase It

 Pacing is a huge component of the new reading test.
 After all, you will have to dispatch 52 questions and 5 passages in a mere 65 minutes.
 Given this constant time pressure, students are always in flight-or-fight mode when they are preparing.
-I think that it is good to get psyched up for a practice session, but it is very important to breath.
+I think that it is good to get psyched up for SAT Reading practice, but it is very important to breathe.
 It is also important to slow down a little so you can figure out what your optimal retention is.